skylarstein/kitten-scraper/README.md

 ![Python | 3.6.x](https://img.shields.io/badge/Python-3.6.x-brightgreen.svg)
 ![Kitten Machine | Active](https://img.shields.io/badge/Kitten%20Machine-Active-brightgreen.svg)

-Kitten-scraper will import the daily Feline Foster report, automatically retrieve additional information for each animal and foster parent, and match foster parents to their existing Feline Foster Mentors.
-Bonus feature: Dog Mode mode is supported as discussed below.
+Kitten-Scraper will import the daily Feline Foster report, automatically retrieve additional status for each foster animal, determine the current foster parent, and match foster parents to their existing Feline Foster mentors.
+Bonus feature: "Dog Mode" mode is supported for the Canine Foster program as well.

+Why is this program named "Kitten-Scraper"?
+Good question!
+This program looks up animal status by automating the Chrome web browser.
+This is much (*much!*) faster than manually using a web browser yourself... entering your request for each foster animal, each foster parent, pressing enter, copying/pasting the result, etc. Automating a web browser to read information from a web page is call "web scraping".
+So there we have "Kitten-Scraper".

-Obligatory disclaimer: this project has grown iteratively over time.
-It's really time for some refactoring, code re-use, optimizations, and Python modernization.
+*Obligatory disclaimer for anyone reading this code: this "quick weekend project" has significantly grown over time.
+It's time for some refactoring, code re-use, optimizations, and Python modernization.
+It's also time to start considering some unit tests.
 That day is not today.
-I have baby kittens to feed.
+I have baby kittens to feed.*

 ```text
                                                                      _                ___       _.--.